 Applicants must be 18 years of age or older and be currently enrolled in an educational or vocational program.
 (Dallas – Applicants must not be in default on a student loan and have full custody of all children who will be entering the program.
 Lufkin- Program applicants must be 18 years of age or older and have completed the Texas Higher Education Assessment (THEA).
 Students currently enrolled in college or a training program with a minimum 2.0 GPA are also eligible for admission.
 Applicants must not be in default on a student loan and have full custody of all children who will be entering the program.)

 Residents and their children are offered a safe place to live; counseling services; training in parenting skills, money management, communication skills and conflict resolution; spiritual enrichment and mentorship.

 There are other programs out there that might serve families with housing or education, but we offer a total package of affordable housing, educational criteria, case management, spiritual enrichment and client assistance.

 59 percent of young children in poor families live with a single parent.
 More than 85 percent of homeless families in the U.S. are headed by single women – hardworking moms struggling to make ends meet.
 When these parents receive opportunities to get an education, earn more income and learn self-sufficiency, their children will benefit, their families will grow healthy and their future will be altered.

 Midland, Texas – Family Place

-Your gift to Buckner Family Transition Programs will make an eternal difference in the lives of the mothers and children we serve.
+Your gift to Buckner Family Transition Programs will make an eternal difference in the lives of the children and single parents we serve.
 With your help, we can work to break the cycle of generational poverty.
 Click here to give now.